opulencephp/docs/routing.md

 Whenever a request matches this route, `MyApp\MyMiddleware` will be run.

-<h2 id="https">HTTPS</h2>
+<h2 id="https">Https</h2>
-Some routes should only match on an HTTPS connection.
+Some routes should only match on an Https connection.
 To do this, set the `https` flag to true in the options:

 ```php
 $options = [